 Please allow 5-10 business days to receive a response.
-Messages sent to other departments will take additional time to be redirected to us.

 Finally, please refrain from contacting the department to verify if materials have been received.
 The Student Affairs Office will email you if your application is incomplete or if any documents are missing.
 However, ensure that all required materials have been submitted or uploaded before submission of your application.
 The applicant assumes responsibility to document that all required materials have been submitted (for example, through receipts and screenshots).

 The Mechanical and Aerospace Engineering Department will consider applications for Fall Quarter admission only.
 Due to the number of applications received this deadline is strictly observed.

 Note that applications submitted before this time period will be directed to the previous application cycle, and therefore, will not be considered nor reviewed.

 (Note that Slate servers are on Eastern time, so applications submitted at 23:59 Pacific Time will appear as having been submitted at 2:59 Eastern time the next day.
 However, applications showing submitted at 2:59 the day after the deadline are on time!)